 - It provides benefits to an injured worker to ensure that you receive the money you need to cover your medical and living expenses while injured.

 - It protects your employer from legal liability.
 Once a workers’ compensation claim settles, you do not have the legal right to file a lawsuit against your employer for that injury.
-Workers’ compensation benefits should provide coverage to injured workers whether or not the employer was at fault.
+Workers’ compensation benefits should cover injured workers whether or not the employer was at fault.

 Workers’ compensation benefits can include: